Luciousdev/pc-test/README.md

 - Temperature readings on windows are currently not working. (currently working on support.)
 - Temperature readings on linux can be a bit buggy.
+- CPU Percent readings are still a hit or miss.

 ## Made-by